Androz2091/AtlantaBot/docs/installation/linux.md

 Obtain the necessary API keys:

-*   [Anidiots](https://discord.gg/PgCR8Rg) API key is used for welcome and goodbye images
+*   [Amethyste](https://api.amethyste.moe/register) API key is used for some images command
 *   [FortniteTracker](https://fortnitetracker.com/site-api) API key is used for the fortnite stats command
 *   [Discordbots](https://discordbots.org/api/docs#mybots) API key is used for stats posting and votes rewards
 *   [SimpleYoutube](https://console.developers.google.com/) API key is used to search videos on Youtube (play command)